gengjia0214/AIRoti/index.md

 ## WATCH THE DEMO!

-I have integrated the current object detection, classification, tracking and re-identification models.
 __A [demo video](https://youtu.be/5gOE0NdaSRs) of the prototype system is now available!__

+The demo video is generated based on the integration of the current object detection, classification, tracking, and re -identification models.
-Currently, I am working on different subjects to make the system faster and more accurate:
+For next phase, the focus will be on making the system faster and more accurate, including:
 - Collect and annotate more data.
 - Annotate several videos for evaluating the performance of the rotifer tracking and re-identification models.
 - Evaluate and improve the object tracking and re-identification model.